Return to Koh Chang Beaches

 Backpacker Quarter on the Beach

 Walking to the right and north along the beach, you soon stumble upon the backpacker quarter of White Sand Beach.
-The cheap and cheerful bungalows, Pen’s, Star Beach, Chang Bar, Independent Bo’s, Rock Sand Resort and Maylamean, are all uniquely built up the cliff face, with their little restaurants at the front.
+Cheap and cheerful bungalows such as Pen’s, Star Beach, Chang, Ban_na, Independent Bo’s, Rock Sand Resort and Maylamean, are all uniquely built up the cliff face, with their little restaurants at the front.
 High tide brings the sea right up to the buildings, with you actually needing to walk into Rock Sand, through it and out the other side in order to continue on your way.

 white-sand-beach-koh-chang-north-view